Skip to ContentSkip to Navigation

 I always tell students that in terms of what you want to focus on, what your expertise becomes, there is some sort of gut feeling regarding this.
 So I would probably never advise someone to chose something where I see a future in terms of how many jobs there are.
 Always try to focus on choosing your own thesis, or paper topics, on something that you actually like or you think you like.
 If you are enthusiastic about the things you are writing or researching, then the rest will follow.
 If you try to convince yourself every time to write about something and you find it hard to put yourself up to it, well, imagine doing this for the rest of your life.
 Always start with what you find interesting and what you truly like.
 That might change in the end, but somehow is closer to what you believe in, closer to what you want to work on.
 Afterwards, take it from there and not from the other way around.

-- Interview by Cristiana Zamfir, Romania, European Law in a Global Context LLM student
+- Interview by Cristiana Zamfir, Romania, European Law in a Global Context LLM graduate

 --------------------------------------------------------------------------------------------------

-Interested in more information about the European Law in a Global Context LLM programme?
+Interested in more information about this LLM programme?
 You can ask questions directly to the Faculty by filling out our information request form.